buyer's guide · 2026

 Do you operate in a dense urban market where Mindbody marketplace drives 15%+ of new clients?

 → Mindbody Accelerate at $259+/month may be worth the commission as a customer-acquisition channel.
-Run the math: if marketplace-attributed bookings are $40K+/year, the 20% commission is a justifiable acquisition cost.
+Run the math: if marketplace-attributed bookings are $40K+/year, the 20% commission (capped at $30/transaction) is a justifiable acquisition cost.

 3. 03